Dragonmystic707/exalted-reincarnated/docs/System/Antagonists.md

 <tr class="odd">
 <td><p><strong>Antagonists are not Player characters</strong></p>
 <p>[[ Don’t build them like they are.</p>
-<p>Dragonbloods tend to be Essence 1-2.</p>
+<p>Dragonblooded tend to be Essence 1-2.</p>
 <p>Essence Rating prerequisites aren’t hard-enforced for antagonists.
 The essence rating represents how hard it is to train, how long they have to dedicate your life to it.
-Jo Shmo DB isn’t going to get an Essence 4 MA technique while stuck at Essence 1, but a monk who has been training at it their entire life might, while still technically at Essence 3]]</p></td>
+A typical DB isn’t going to get an Essence 4 MA technique while stuck at Essence 1, but a monk who has been training at it their entire life might, while still technically at Essence 3]]</p></td>
 </tr>
 </tbody>
 </table>